 I remember lugging my shower stuff to and from the bathroom once and that was enough for me.
 I made sure to purchase a shower caddy right away and it made my life so much easier.

-Trust me – This item is a must for your college student checklist if you are living on-campus!
+Trust me – This item is a must for your dorm room checklist if you are living on-campus!

 A reading light is a must if you plan on staying up late!
 Your roommate’s sleep time might vary from yours, so having a reading light can come in handy for those late night study sessions.
 I have seen different styles, such as lamps that sit on your desk or those that clip to your bed.
 I would also be wary of the kind of light bulb you place in one because harsh light can start to give you a headache after awhile.
 You also don’t want a light that is too dim or subtle.